nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Examples:
 * `doneTask 2` marks the 2nd task in the task list as completed.

+### Clearing all entries from student list : `clearStudents`

+Clears all entries from the student list.

+Format: `clearStudents`

+### Clearing all entries from task list : `clearTasks`

+Clears all entries from the task list.

+Format: `clear`

 ### Exiting the program : `exit`

 Exits the program.